Transition to Independent Living Allowance survey – APP 5 – Privacy Collection Notice

 Some of the information collected by us from our targeted or public consultations or surveys has research value in developing policies that extend beyond the specific consultation or survey for which it was originally collected.
 Where this is the case, the information that we collect from this consultation may be used for our other research, evaluation or investigation purposes.
 In doing so, we will apply the Australian Privacy Principles to the handling of any personal information.

 Where you provide contact information, we may use that information to provide you with promotional materials or activities.

 Who we disclose your personal information to

-No personal information will be disclosed to other organisations or third parties either in Australia or overseas.
+Unless stated in this notice or otherwise authorised under or provided by law, no personal information will be disclosed to other organisations or third parties either in Australia or overseas.